apache/mxnet/example/image-caption/README.md

 #Image Caption Generation

-This is a simple implementaion of paper Neural Image Talk[1] based on mxnet.
+This is a simple implementaion of paper Neural Image Caption[1] based on mxnet.
-I borrowed many ideas from NeuralTalk2[2] by Karparthy.
+I borrowed many ideas from NeuralTalk2[2] by Karpathy.

 ##Requirement
 1. h5py

 ##Usage
-1. Prepare input data using `preprocess.py`.
+1. Prepare input data by `preprocess.py`.
 The raw json file looks like
 >  raw.json
 >
 >  {'captions': [u'A man with a red helmet on a small moped on a dirt road. ',